-Join Garrick Chow for an in-depth discussion in this video Autopunching, part of Up and Running with SONAR X2.
+Join Garrick Chow for an in-depth discussion in this video Autopunching, part of Learning SONAR X2.

 When you're recording tracks into your project, chances are that you're not…going to get a perfect take every single time on every single track.…Maybe you hit a wrong note, or came in too late for a…chord change, or maybe your voice cracked for a moment while you were singing.…In many instances, you don't need to completely…re-record a track just to fix a small section.…Instead, you can do what's called punching in.…This involves playing back your recording, and having Sonar…automatically start recording at a moment that you specify.…So you can rerecord just that part, and then Sonar…will automatically stop recording, so you can preserve the rest of the recording.…Let's say, for example, I'm not satisfied with the way I…played the guitar part in the middle of this section here.…